Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Access the BIOS utility.

 - Set your HDD as the primary booting device and confirm changes.
 The PC automatically goes to BIOS issue should be resolved.

-4. Run the Windows Repair tool
+3. Run the Windows Repair tool

 - This should fix the existing errors and make the system boot properly.